Danzabar/phalcon-cli/docs/Writing Tasks.md

 As mentioned in the comments, when you specify no action it will default to main.
 You can use the other action and pass parameters like this:

 	php cli basic:other param1 param2

-The parameters will be sent as an array as an argument of the action.